In a world first, El Salvador makes bitcoin legal tender

 REMITTANCES

+“Dollarization, the use of foreign currencies, is a major problem for macro and financial stability in many emerging markets, and it could worsen if digitalization facilitates access to foreign currencies,” said David Hauner at BofA.

+“The root cause of dollarization is high local inflation, which could worsen, too, if digital currencies prove inflationary.”

-El Salvador’s dollarized economy relies heavily on money sent back from workers abroad.
+El Salvador relies heavily on money sent back from workers abroad.
 World Bank data showed remittances to the country made up nearly $6 billion or around a fifth of GDP in 2019, one of the highest ratios in the world.

 It was not immediately clear what proportion of remittances sent to El Salvador are in the form of bitcoin.